hane-smitter/mine-phone-number/README.md

     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a> -->

-<h3 align="center">Mine Phone Number</h3>
+<h1 align="center"><strong>Mine Phone Number</strong></h1>

   <p align="center">
     Mine Phone Number is a tool that helps you retrieve information about a phone number (phone number's calling code and mobile network operator).
-You can also validate a phone number with `rules/conventions` for a specific country, identified by 2 Digit ISO code.
+You can also validate a phone number with <strong>rules/conventions</strong> for a specific country, identified by <a href="https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements">2 Character ISO code</a>.
     <!-- <br />
     <a href="https://github.com/hane-smitter/mine-phone-number"><strong>Explore the docs »</strong></a> -->
     <br />